MAYTREE NURSERY AND INFANT SCHOOL

 Adequate progress can be identified as that which:

-Reasons for a child being added to the SEN register may include the fact that he/she:
+Reasons for a child being added to the SEND register may include the fact that he/she:

 Partnership with parents